Grayville, Illinois: 2020 census

+Income and poverty

 The median income for a household in the city was $47,222, and the median income for a family was $58,333.
 Males had a median income of $41,522 versus $22,500 for females.
 The per capita income for the city was $24,233.
 About 14.0% of families and 20.5% of the population were below the poverty line, including 29.5% of those under age 18 and 18.0% of those age 65 or over.

 Transportation

 In Grayville, Illinois Route 130 meets Illinois Route 1, and Route 1 meets Interstate 64.

 Grayville was built on the Wabash River.
 While it is no longer on any major rail line, it was home to a large rail bridge across the Wabash into Indiana, but sections of that bridge collapsed in January 2005 due to a major flood of the Wabash River.

 In late 2005, an ethanol plant was proposed for the Grayville area, and the construction of the plant would have included rebuilding the bridge and rail lines leading to it on both the Indiana and Illinois sides of the river, but as of July 2009, neither the plant nor the bridge have been built.

 The largest bridge to Indiana south of Lawrenceville, and the only Interstate link between Illinois and Indiana south of Terre Haute, the I-64 river crossing runs parallel to the collapsed rail bridge, about 1000 feet upstream.